 • Baltimore, MD – 559 hours: Kelly performed a pole sitting in Carlin’s Park in 1929, which lasted 23 days and seven hours.

 • Atlantic City – 1,177 hours: In his longest flagpole sitting feat, Shipwreck Kelly remained perched on the Steel Pier’s flagpole, more than 200 feet in the air, for 49 days and one hour.
 His record, achieved in 1930, remains the modern-day record.
-It’s estimated that more than 20,000 people flooded the streets to watch Kelly.
+It’s estimated that more than 20,000 people flooded the streets to watch him.

 How Shipwreck Kelly Stayed Atop Flagpoles for Days